 “Apostasy” and “blasphemy”

-“Blasphemy” remains a criminal offence, however the provision has been amended.
-Prior to the amendment Article 125 of the Penal Code stated:
+“Blasphemy” remains a criminal offense; however, the provision has been amended.
+Prior to the amendment, Article 125 of the Penal Code stated:

-“Whoever, by any means, publicly abuses or insults any of the religions, their rites, or beliefs, or sanctities or seeks to excite feelings of contempt and disrespect against the believers thereof, shall be punished with imprisonment for a term not exceeding one year, or with a fine, or with whipping which may not exceed forty lashes.”
+“Whoever, by any means, publicly abuses or insults any of the religions, rites, or beliefs, or sanctities, or seeks to excite feelings of contempt and disrespect against the believers thereof, shall be punished with imprisonment for a term not exceeding one year, or with a fine, or with whipping, which may not exceed forty lashes.”

-The new law abolishes the penalty of whipping and the period of imprisonment is limited to six months.
+The new law abolishes the penalty of whipping, and the period of imprisonment is limited to six months.
+In November 2024, reports indicated that many Christians were still serving long jail terms related to blasphemy charges, despite the 2020 legal changes.

 Freedom of Assembly

 Anti-government protests, which began in December 2018, were violently suppressed by state security forces, who attacked protesters wherever they congregated, including outside mosques, hospitals, and schools.
-Serious violations reported during the protests include the use of torture and other inhuman, degrading treatment; sexual and gender based violence and attempts by the state to limit information about events on the ground by shutting down the internet and communications networks.
-While the transitional government has committed to holding those responsible for the violence to account, it has yet to release the findings from its investigation and bring charges against officials.
-Human Rights Watch found that at least 120 people had been killed and more than 900 injured between 3-18 June 2019, while Sudanese officials have estimated that at least 64 women were raped, and others sexually assaulted.
+Serious violations reported during the protests include the use of torture and other inhuman, degrading treatment; sexual and gender-based violence; and attempts by the state to limit information about events on the ground by shutting down the internet and communications networks.
+While the transitional government committed to holding those responsible for the violence to account, it failed to release the findings from its investigation and bring charges against officials.
+Human Rights Watch found that at least 120 people had been killed and more than 900 injured between 3-18 June 2019, while Sudanese officials estimated that at least 64 women were raped and others sexually assaulted.